ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

    pair: remove;capacity
    pair: add;capacity

-Scaling your mesh is only available on Openshift and Kubernetes (K8S) deployments of climber and is possible through adding or removing nodes from your cluster dynamically, through the **Instances** resource of the climber User Interface, without running the installation script.
+Scaling your mesh is only available on Openshift and Kubernetes (K8S) deployments of ascender and is possible through adding or removing nodes from your cluster dynamically, through the **Instances** resource of the ascender User Interface, without running the installation script.

 Instances serve as nodes in your mesh topology.
 Automation mesh allows you to extend the footprint of your automation.
 Where you launch a job and where the ``ansible-playbook`` runs can be in different locations.